A Qualitative Analysis of Violence Against Women in Politics Expressed As Female Misogyny in Mexico

 Cómo citar

 Barraza Cárdenas, P. C., & Barraza Cárdenas, L. (2023).
 A Qualitative Analysis of Violence Against Women in Politics Expressed As Female Misogyny in Mexico.
-Perfiles De Las Ciencias Sociales, 10(19).
-Recuperado a partir de https://revistas.ujat.mx/index.php/perfiles/article/view/5767
+Perfiles De Las Ciencias Sociales, 10(19). https://revistas.ujat.mx/index.php/perfiles/article/view/5767